braidn/Knowledge-Repo/AngularTwoJs.md

 * Components have an annotation and a Class definition (usually both, rarely one or the other)
   * the class definition here is very much a TypeScript class
 * They usually have a selector that names the new tag and a template string literal.
+* A components 'host' is the element that the component is attached to.
+  * This is often times the name of `selector` portion of the component's declaration.
+* Unlike A1, directives don't match globally.
+This means we need to explicitely add them.
+* This is done using the `directives: [DirectiveComponent]` property to the parent components.
+* It is always a good thing to try and isolate data structures from the component code.
+* Just like with most MVC structures, we want to move most of the logic out of components and into class/models

 ### Debugging